HR-CMGT/Javascript-Machine-Learning/workshop/lesson-extractfeatures/readme.md

-# Train the mobileNet image recognition model with your own images
+# Face mask detection with Transfer Learning

 In [this previous lesson](./lesson-image/readme.md) we used the trained mobileNet model to classify our images.
 This works for objects that the model has learned to recognise.